ckkok/components/README.md

 - Set up a private NPM registry, e.g. using Verdaccio or npm-register, so that devs can do `npm install @kok_chee_kean/react-component-examples` instead while keeping that repository private

-# Reference(s)

-In all likelihood, for a complete (but extremely heavy) solution, you may wish to follow https://www.pluralsight.com/guides/publish-es6-react-modules-to-npm, which is based off the use of the `create-react-app` tool.
-However, the instructions there do not implement many of the auxilliary features here.